 Together, syntax and semantics define the language, forming the language definition.
-A language definition is the complete description of the language that may be of use to (i) other language designers, (ii) implementers of the language, and (iii) the programmers, who are the users of the language.
+A language definition is the complete description of the language.
+It can be of use to

+- 1. other language designers

+- 2. implementers of the language

+- 3. programmers, who are the users of the language